Easy Room AI

 Two details separate a real gym from a room with equipment in it:

-• Lighting: layer it and keep it warm.
-Use brighter, cooler light (4000–5000K) over the active zone for energy, and a warmer 2700–3000K in the recovery corner.
-Avoid a single harsh overhead fixture.
+Layer the lighting and keep it warm.
+Brighter, cooler light (4000–5000K) over the active zone for energy, and a warmer 2700–3000K in the recovery corner.
+Avoid a single harsh overhead fixture — the goal is a studio feel, not a fluorescent box.

 Small rooms, basements, and garages